seth586/guides/FreeNAS/bitcoin/extras/lnaddress.md

 https://example.com/.well-known/lnurlp/seth586
 ```

-Try it out, send a tip to: seth586@nym.im
+Try it out, send a tip to: `seth586@nym.im`

-Note: if you want to receive, you need a publicly broadcasted channel.
-As of right now, ligess doesnt support adding private routing hints.
+Note: if you want to receive, inbound liquidity on a private channel will not work.
+As of right now, ligess does [not support](https://github.com/Dolu89/ligess/issues/7) adding private routing hints.